Kotlin/KEEP/proposals/stdlib/instant.md

 ### `Instant`

-`Instant` denotes a moment in time, regardless of the observer.
+`Instant` denotes a moment in time.
 Examples:

 * The moment clocks showed 2024-08-05, 14:34:31 in New York.